evilnick/plakar.io/content/integrations/opendrive/index.md

 - Snapshot files and folders from OpenDrive, encrypt and deduplicate them, and store them in a trusted Kloset backend
 - Restore verified snapshots back into OpenDrive or other environments, on-prem or cloud-based

-Plakar adds end-to-end encryption, global deduplication, versioning, and snapshot browsing—giving you full control over backup and restore, even offline or across providers.
+Plakar adds end-to-end encryption, global deduplication, versioning, and snapshot browsing giving you full control over backup and restore, even offline or across providers.

 ## 🧰 Everything in one tool: backup, verify, restore, browse